Read time: 15 minutes

 Knowing this, we can begin to build our flowchart:

-But how exactly does excess collagen and fibrosis lead to hair loss?
+But how exactly does disorganized, excess collagen (or fibrosis) lead to hair loss?

 Fibrosis Restricts Blood Flow To Our Hair Follicles